toolleeo/cli-apps/README.md

 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
 * [gpt-do](https://github.com/yasyf/gpt-do) - This is a handy-dandy CLI for when you don't know wtf to do; instead of furiously grepping through man pages, simply use do (or ddo if on bash/zsh), and have GPT-3 do all the magic for you.
+* [IntelliShell](https://github.com/lasantosr/intelli-shell) - Like IntelliSense, but for shells, acting like a bookmark store for commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli) - The CLI tool for explaining commands from your terminal.
 * [ManPDF & ManWEB](https://github.com/sebastiancarlos/manpdf) - Read your Man pages in PDF format.
 Even online!
 * [MUC](https://github.com/nate-sys/muc) - Visualize your most used commands.